rajgoel/reveal.js-plugins/audio-slideshow/README.md

 If no audio file is explicitly specified, the plugin automatically determines the name of the audio file using the given ```prefix```, the slide (or fragment) indices, and the ```suffix```, e.g. in the above code the slideshow will play the file ```audio/1.2.webm```  before the fragment is shown (assuming that ```prefix``` is ```"audio/"```, ```suffix``` is ```".webm"``` , ```Reveal.getIndices().h``` is ```"1"``` and ```Reveal.getIndices().v``` is ```"2"```).

 If you just want to play audio when file names are explicitly set with ```data-audio-src```, configure ```defaultAudios``` to ```false```.

+### Silenced by default

+Sometimes you need to silence all audios for your presentation.
+In this case, `silencedByDefault` can be set to **true** so no player will be shown.
+Instead, a button to enable all audios is provided so player can be enabled/disabled.
+User's decision is stored in localStorage to persist visitors choise.

 ### Text-to-speech